rjkviegas/skills-workshops/week-1/pairing_challenges/README.md

 - Working
 - Easy to read and understand
 - Fewest elements (functions, lines of code, iterators, and so on).

+### Firstly: Take on the project

+Clone the [Diode Project for these challenges](https://diode.makersacademy.com/students/neoeno/projects/1).
+This will give you a clear idea of what it means to succeed at these challenges and space to evaluate this at a quieter moment.

 ### Challenge Set 1: Arrays